kejerial/Reasoning-Benchmarks/README.md

-### "The Aha!
-Moment in Pure Reinforcement Learning Large Language Models"
+# The Aha!
+Moment in Pure Reinforcement Learning Large Language Models

-Repository for reasoning benchmarks for COS598b Final Project
+Code for developing reasoning benchmarks and tasks